 Sarthi would be focusing on the following 5 propositions: 1.
 Education 2.Alternative Livelihood 3.Health 4.Women Empowerment 5.Social Injustice In the initial phase, we are focusing our effort on below-listed specific issues related to education and alternative livelihood in Madhya Pradesh & Chhattisgarh.
 1. Education : A. Admission in Private Schools under 25% EWS quota In this respect, we will be focusing on propagating Section 12 (1) (c) of Right to Education Act,2009 which mandates the reservation of 25% seats in entry level classes (Nursery, KG or 1st) in all unaided, non-minority, private schools for children from socially and economically disadvantaged sections.
 B. Quality Education During the preliminary survey, our team observed that there is a growing distrust among parents towards the government schools due to sub-standard quality of education provided.
 However, 70% of the children in our country still go to these schools due to lack of options.
 Since, there is an already existing infrastructure of government schools in the country, our platform aims to make them better and ensure quality is restored in these institutions.
 A systemic mechanism already exists to ensure this quality.
 Within the RTE, good quality education is placed on an equal footing.
-Sarthi would be focusing on the following aspects to ensure quality education: • Maintaining Pupil-Teacher Ratio (30:1) • All schools must have separate toilets for boys and girls, and also facilities like water for drinking and other purposes. • Physical punishment, mental harassment and discrimination. • Midday meal • Trained and qualified teachers C. Income and Caste Certificate In order to avail various schemes of the government, an individual needs documentary proof like income certificate, caste certificate, BPL card etc. It is often observed that concerned citizens are unaware of how to get these certificates and if they know, then there are various bureaucratic hurdles and corruption.
-Sarthi would inform the citizens about the procedure for attaining the required certificates and will also connect them with partner organizations in case of failure 2.
-Alternative Livelihood According to a recent survey, it was found that a household should have three sources of livelihood to lead a sustainable and comfortable life.
-Hence, there is a stark need for exploring alternative sources of livelihood in every household in our country.
-Lack of skills among individuals, low levels of education or other monetary constraints make it difficult for the individuals to explore alternative sources of livelihood.
-Sarthi would enable the strugglers to register their grievances and seek redressal from the platform. • Alternative sources of livelihood for rural households (non-farming): Farming is a seasonal occupation and thus the income from the activity is not regular.
+Sarthi would be focusing on the following aspects to ensure quality education: • Maintaining Pupil-Teacher Ratio (30:1) • All schools must have separate toilets for boys and girls, and also facilities like water for drinking and other purposes. • Physical punishment, mental harassment and discrimination. • Midday meal • Trained and qualified teachers C. Restart Education for dropout Boys & Girls The dropout problem is pervasive in the Indian education system.
+Many children, who enter school, are unable to complete secondary education and multiple factors are responsible for children dropping out of school.
+Risk factors begin to add up even before students enrol in school that includes: poverty, low educational level of parents, the weak family structure, pattern of schooling of sibling, and lack of pre-school experiences.
+Family background and domestic problems create an environment which negatively affects the value of education.
+Further, students could drop out as a result of a multitude of school factors such as uncongenial atmosphere, poor comprehension, absenteeism, attitude and behaviour of the teachers, and failure or repetition in the same grade, etc. When students experience school failure, they become frustrated with lack of achievement and end up alienated and experience exclusion leading to eventual dropout.
+Sarthi would inform the citizens about the procedure for restarting the education in case any citizen aspires to complete his/her studies and also connect them with local change makers in case of failure.
+2. Alternative Livelihood A. Alternative sources of Livelihood for rural households Farming is a seasonal occupation and thus the income from the activity is not regular.
 A farmer on an average earns 4-5 months from his agricultural activity and meets his daily expenses through this income for the rest of the year.
-There is a serious need for an alternative source of income such as poultry, dairy, sericulture etc. Also, people, who don’t own any farm/s and are daily wage earners ,need to update their skills or re-skill themselves to earn better income.
+There is a serious need for an alternative source of income such as poultry, dairy, sericulture etc. Also, people who don’t own any farms and are daily wage earners need to update their skills or re-skill themselves to earn better income.
 This updation and re-skilling would improve their bargaining power in the labour market.
-Sarthi would be working on all the above-mentioned aspects. • Alternative sources of livelihood for Urban women: While visiting urban slums and talking to various NGOs, it was observed that women in urban households can play an important role in supporting the family income and provide the much required additional source.
+Sarthi would be working on all the above-mentioned aspects.
+B. Alternative Sources of Livelihood for youth and urban Women While visiting urban slums and talking to various NGOs, it was observed that women in urban households can play an important role in supporting the family income and provide the much required additional source.
 An enthusiasm towards working was shown by the urban women as well during our field surveys.
-However, they faced various constraints such as ►Where to find work? ►How to find work near their home? ►Is it possible to find employment that requires working from home? ►How to start our own business? ►Where to get training?
+However, they faced various constraints such as: •Where to find work? •How to find work near their home? •Is it possible to find employment that requires working from home? •How to start our own business? •Where to get training?

 Who are the target Beneficiaries?